b12io/kinase/README.md

 By default, all mapped content is stored in a default context, so if you don't need to switch contexts you can ignore the concept entirely.

 ## Configuration
+Check out [our example](https://github.com/b12io/kinase-example) and read more about the options below!

 First, install Kinase with
 ```bash
 npm install kinase